 Let's say you've tried some or all of these steps; you've noticed some improvement, but not enough.
 Here are some more advanced treatments for the room itself.

 Cover or expose hard wall and/or window surfaces.

 Glass tends to reflect high-frequency sound, while allowing lower frequencies to pass right through, never to return.
-A room with a lot of exposed glass will often sound harsh and bright, as it accentuates the treble notes.
+A room with a lot of exposed glass will often sound harsh and bright, as if the treble notes are accentuated, but the problem may in fact be a lack of bass energy, or an imbalance between the bass and treble energy in the space.
 Covering these windows can help to absorb higher-frequency sound energy and thus restore the balance of bass and treble.
 Heavy fabric such as velour, sewn into gathers, works best to absorb sound.
 Sheer, semitransparent fabrics are much less effective, but can have subtle acoustical effects, if that's all that's required, and can be used to “fine-tune" the room.